saltysoup/data-engineering/Module-2_IntroRedshift/README.md

    + **Protocol**: **TCP**\.

    + **Port Range**: type the same port number that you used when you launched the cluster\.
-The default port for Amazon Redshift is `5439`, but your port might be different\.
+The default port for Amazon Redshift is `5439`, but your port might be different.

    + **Source**: select **My IP**
 </p></details>